How to Help a Soma Addict

 - Above the recommended dosage.

 - For prolonged periods of time.

-- In combination with other prescription and illegal drugs, or when combined with alcohol.
+- In combination with other prescription and illegal drugs or alcohol.

-High or prolonged levels of meprobamate in your blood can lead to dependency.
-In fact, long-term use of the drug is associated with abuse and dependency.
-One can develop tolerance for the drug quickly, requiring higher and higher doses to achieve the same effect.
+High or prolonged levels of meprobamate in an individual’s blood can lead to dependency.
+A person can develop tolerance to Soma quickly, requiring higher and higher doses to achieve the same effect.
 Soma is normally prescribed for no more than 2-3 weeks to lessen the risk of tolerance and dependency.

-It may be difficult to identify specific signs and symptoms for addiction to Soma, as it is often abused with other drugs.
-Signs can vary and are dependent on frequency of use, combination use with other drugs and past user drug history.
+It may be difficult to identify specific signs and symptoms of addiction to Soma, as it is often abused with other drugs.
+Signs can vary and are dependent on frequency of use, combination use with other drugs, and past drug history.
 Common signs and symptoms that may indicate Soma abuse include: